-Pictured here is the OT site of Maresha, a city of Judah given to the clan of Caleb (Josh 15:44).
+Pictured here is the Old Testament site of Maresha, a city of Judah given to the clan of Caleb (Josh 15:44).
 It was destroyed by Sennacherib in 701 BC and eventually became the capital city of the Idumeans.
-After a destruction by the Parthians in 40 BC, the population center moved two miles north to a place known as Beth Guvrin.
-Beth Guvrin had been a suburb of Maresha but it became the major living center by the Roman Period.
+After destruction by the Parthians in 40 BC, the population center moved two miles (3.2 km) north to a place known as Beth Guvrin.
+Beth Guvrin had been a suburb of Maresha, but it became the major living center by the Roman Period.

 Beth Guvrin (Maresha)

-Eight hundred bell-shaped pits in the area are remains of ancient quarries, probably dating to the 4th-9th centuries AD.
+Eight hundred bell-shaped pits in the area are remains of ancient quarries, probably dating to the 4th–9th centuries AD.
 Because this stone was too soft to be used for building, people mined the stone to be burnt for lime and used it in mortar and plaster.
-The quarry was opened from a one-meter (3.5 ft.) hole in the hard Nari surface above, and then was widened out to create the mine.
+The quarry was opened from a 3.5-foot (1-m) hole in the hard Nari surface above and then was widened out to create the mine.

 Tomb of the Sidonian